aesopwolf/ember-cli-mask/README.md

 **Supported types**

-The default input type is "text" if you don't specify one.
-You can also use:
+The following are valid `type` attributes:

 - text
 - search
 - url
 - tel
 - password

+The component will automatically set `type="text"` if you don't specify one yourself.

 ## License